Are you interested in learning Judo? Judo classes at our school are open today. All levels welcome.

 When I did my first class I wasn't use to basic warm ups - forward rolls, back ward rolls, and break falls.
 I felt dizzy and my body ached the next day.
 I knew this was to happen.
 It's what I do after is what's important.
 Either I quit and say it's too hard?
 Or, I continue knowing it will get easier.

 After a year, I am still here!
 Yes, I stuck with it.
-I have seen many positive changes.
+There have been many positive changes In Life.
 I am now able to do the warm ups with ease.
 I am not afraid to fall.

 Instructor Kevin has made my learning experience a positive one.
 His way of teaching really makes you understand the basics of judo and the important parts of a throw.
 I like how he's able to breakdown a throw and make it into our exercise and warm up part of class."